Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: The bipartite EPR scenario

+Notice that this expression satisfies the condition of no-retrocausation -- the variable $a$ cannot influence the value of the variable $x$.

 A final remark pertains to a particular way to express a generic LOSR transformation, based on Fine's argument \cite{FinePRL} and discussed in Ref.~\cite{cowpie}.
 In the central point of this expression is the fact that the set of LOSR operations is convex and its extremal elements are deterministic \cite{cowpie}.
-This implies that Alice's local comb can be decomposed as a convex combination of deterministic combs:
+This implies that Alice's pre- and post-processing can be decomposed as a convex combination of deterministic operations:

-with $D(a^{\prime},x|a,x^{\prime},\tilde{\lambda})$ being a deterministic probability distribution that satisfies the condition of no-retrocausation\footnote{The principle of no-retrocausation states that future events cannot influence the past.
-In this context, this means that the variable $a$ cannot influence the value of the variable $x$.}

 Here, $D(a^{\prime}|a,x^{\prime},\tilde{\lambda})$ assigns a fixed outcome $a^{\prime}$ for each possible choice of $a$, $x^{\prime}$, and $\tilde{\lambda}$, i.e., $D(a^{\prime}|a,x^{\prime},\tilde{\lambda})=\delta_{a^{\prime},f_{\tilde{\lambda}}(a,x^{\prime})}$.
 Similarly, $D(x|x^{\prime},\tilde{\lambda})$ assigns a fixed outcome $x$ for each measurement $x^{\prime}$ and value of $\tilde{\lambda}$, i.e., $D(x|x^{\prime},\tilde{\lambda})=\delta_{x,g_{\tilde{\lambda}}(x^{\prime})}$.
 Let us define a new completely positive and trace non-increasing (CPTNI) map